Police arrest sex offenders for failing to register, living too close to school

 ENID, Okla. — Two men were arrested in the past week on complaints of failure to register as a sex offender and failure to comply with the Oklahoma Sex Offender Registration Act.

 Daniel Ryan Redd, 23, was arrested Aug.
-14 after EPD Officers Tanner Austin and Joseph Ortix and Sgt.
-Roberto Norton responded to 1405 W. Maine on a report of a subject who was not following sex offender registration rules, according to an EPD press release.
+14 after EPD Officers Tanner Austin and Joseph Ortiz and Sgt.
+Roberto Norton responded to 1405 W. Maine on a report of someone not following sex offender registration rules, according to an EPD press release.

 On July 21, 2020, Redd pleaded guilty to soliciting sexual conduct with a minor by use of technology, according to court records, and as part of his seven-year deferred sentence, Redd is required to register as a sex offender.